Daratumumab – Uses, Dosage, Side Effects, Interaction

 Administration advice:

-• This drug should be administered by a healthcare professional, with immediate access to emergency equipment and appropriate medical support to manage IRRs.
+• This drug should be administered by a healthcare professional, with immediate access to equipment and appropriate medical support to manage IRRs.

 • Administer only as an IV infusion after dilution.